-- Upload your VISA into the OCAS portal so that we can send you your welcome email. - Click here to read the latest information on arrival requirements to prepare for your travels. - Stay Informed, Check emails from internationalarrivals@confederationcollege.ca for the most up-to-date information.
-Travel restrictions are changing rapidly. - Arrange your health insurance if you are arriving before the 1st day of the month (i.e. January 1st, May 1st, or September 1st).
-It may be cheaper to arrange this short term coverage from home. - □ Sort out your accommodation plans for living in Thunder Bay- check the Welcome Newsletter to learn about your options. - If your country has diplomatic representation in Canada (i.e. an embassy or other diplomatic offices), you may wish to register with them.
+- ☐ Upload your VISA into the OCAS portal so that we can send you your welcome email. - ☐ Click here to read the latest information on arrival requirements to prepare for your travels. - ☐ Stay Informed, Check emails from internationalarrivals@confederationcollege.ca for the most up-to-date information.
+Travel restrictions are changing rapidly. - ☐ Arrange your health insurance if you are arriving before the 1st day of the month (i.e. January 1st, May 1st, or September 1st).
+It may be cheaper to arrange this short term coverage from home. - ☐ Sort out your accommodation plans for living in Thunder Bay- check the Welcome Newsletter sent to you to learn about your options. - ☐ If your country has diplomatic representation in Canada (i.e. an embassy or other diplomatic offices), you may wish to register with them.

-PACKING YOUR CARRY-ON Important Documents

-- Photocopy of your passport ensure Visa is in passport, if applicable. - □ Letter of Acceptance- printed copy. - Emergency contact information for your home country and Thunder Bay. - □ Official Identification other than your passport. - Drivers license and records, if applicable. -  Flight itinerary. - Medical records (translated) if you are a Health or Community Service student. - Criminal record check, if required. - Original copies of all past academic credentials, mark sheets, transcripts etc. & notarized translations of the same. - □ A copy of your birth certificate. - □ A list of all goods you are bringing into Canadasee 'Canadian Customs' below for details. - □ Statement of Purpose. - □ Proof of funds.
+- PACKING YOUR CARRY-ON Important Documents ☐ Photocopy of your passport - ensure Visa is in passport, if applicable. □ Letter of Acceptance- printed copy. ☐ Emergency contact information for your home country and Thunder Bay. ☐ Official Identification other than your passport. ☐ Drivers license and records, if applicable. ☐ Flight itinerary. ☐ Medical records (translated) if you are a Health or Community Service student. ☐ Criminal record check, if required.
+Original copies of all past academic credentials, mark sheets, transcripts etc. & notarized translations of the same. ☐ A copy of your birth certificate. ☐ A list of all goods you are bringing into Canadasee 'Canadian Customs' below for details. ☐ Statement of Purpose. ☐ Proof of funds.
+Items ☐ Electronics with chargers. ☐ Adapters - electrical systems in Canada operate at 110 colts and 60 Hz. ☐ Extra clothes in the carry on bag in case your luggage is lost, or journey is delayed. ☐ Prescription medications in their original package. ☐ Bring an adequate supply as health insurance does not cover costs related to a pre-existing condition. - ☐ Credit card with at least \$1,000 limit most transactions in Canada are done with credit cards. - ☐ Winter clothing if you are arriving during winter months- see 'Section 4- Life in Thunder Bay' for more details. - ☐ Remember do not carry any liquid more than 100ml in your carry-on luggage.